 - Vendor: Identifier for the vendor that displays in the VLNV of the IP definition. - Library: Library in which the IP belongs.
 This is also the identifier for the library that displays in the VLNV of the IP definition.
-See Versioning and Revision Control. - Name: Name of the IP.
-This is also the identifier for the name that displays in the VLNV of the IP definition. - Version: Version of the IP.
+See All dependency expressions will be evaluated as a tcl expr code. - Name: Name of the IP.
+This is also the identifier for the name that displays in the VLNV of the IP definition.

+- Version: Version of the IP.
 This is also the identifier for the version that displays in the VLNV of the IP definition.
-See Versioning and Revision Control. - Display name: The Vivado IP catalog display name.

-- Description: The Vivado IP catalog description. - Vendor display name: Vendor display name. - Company url: Vivado IP catalog display of the company URL. - Root directory: Working directory of the packaged IP.
+See All dependency expressions will be evaluated as a tcl expr code.. - Display name: The Vivado IP catalog display name. - Description: The Vivado IP catalog description. - Vendor display name: Vendor display name. - Company url: Vivado IP catalog display of the company URL. - Root directory: Working directory of the packaged IP.
 The directory controls both the location of the input and the output files. - XML file name: Name and location of the IP-XACT standard XML file. - Categories: The list of category names in which the IP belongs.